 3. How to create more impact despite using fewer words

 Hope these tips made sense to you.
 I learn something new about digital copywriting every day.
-I also try to share it with you and expect to receive your acknowledgment afterward 🙂
+I also try to share it with you and expect to receive your feedback afterwards 🙂